 The story of the Katharine Hepburn Cultural Arts Center begins on December 5, 1905, a year and a half before Katharine Hepburn was born.
-That day, a meeting was held at the home of Joseph Cone, printer, performer, and musician, for the purpose of forming the Old Saybrook Musical and Dramatic Club.
+That day, a meeting was held at the home of Joseph Cone, printer, performer, poet and musician, for the purpose of forming the Old Saybrook Musical and Dramatic Club.
 The meeting was a success and the Club was incorporated eleven months later with a two-fold purpose: the presentation of theatrical performances and the construction of a theatre to house these performances.

 By January of 1908, the young corporation had raised enough money to purchase land, and three and a half years later, their dream was realized with the opening of the Old Saybrook Town Hall, built for $20,000 on Main Street.
 The Deep River New Era, the paper of record those days, called the new building, “a substantial and artistic piece of architecture … a worthy addition to our beautiful Main Street.”
 The very next summer, Dr. Thomas Hepburn of Hartford brought his family to Fenwick for the first time.
 They didn’t necessarily have to pass the new Town Hall on their way to the shore, but it is very likely they visited the building some time that summer.
 Still, history cannot tell us exactly when four-and-a-half-year-old Kathy Hepburn first saw the building that would bear her name.
 However, we do know that she visited a producer friend here in 1935 while he was rehearsing a play.